KavitaGitCode/PreplaceJS/JS-Async-Interview.md

 ```

 Before HTML5, application data had to be stored in cookies, included in every server request.
 Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.

+# What is a web worker or service worker in javascript?

+Web Workers and Service Workers are two different concepts in JavaScript,

+Web Workers are designed for concurrent JavaScript execution in the background, while Service Workers are used for creating Progressive Web Apps with offline capabilities and advanced features.
+Both are essential tools for enhancing the performance and functionality of web applications.

+Each serves a distinct purpose in web development:

+## Web Workers:

+1. Concurrency: Web Workers are a browser feature that allows you to run JavaScript code in the background, separate from the main browser thread.
+This enables concurrent execution of tasks without blocking the user interface.

+2. Use Cases: Web Workers are commonly used for tasks that are computationally intensive or time-consuming, such as data processing, image manipulation, or complex calculations.
+By running these tasks in a separate thread, they don’t impact the responsiveness of the web page.

+3. Communication: Web Workers can communicate with the main thread using a messaging system.
+They can send and receive messages, allowing for coordination between the main thread and the worker.
+Browser Support: Web Workers are supported in most modern browsers.

+# Service Workers:

+1. Offline Capabilities: Service Workers are a more advanced feature used for creating Progressive Web Apps (PWAs).
+They act as proxy servers that run in the background and can intercept and cache network requests.
+This enables offline capabilities, such as serving cached content when the user is offline.

+2. Use Cases: Service Workers are primarily used for implementing features like offline access, push notifications, and background sync.
+They enable web apps to function even when there’s no internet connection.

+3. Lifecycle: Service Workers have their own lifecycle with events like install, activate, and fetch.
+They are typically registered at the beginning of a web app's life.
+Browser Support: Service Workers are supported in modern browsers and are a key technology for creating reliable and engaging web applications.

+# Difference between post and patch and PUT method

+# what is preflight request?

+# What is cookies?
+Give an example

+# web socket